Lee Hsin

-Lee Hsin (李新; 16 July 1953 – 28 September 2017) was a Taiwanese politician who served on the Taipei City Council from 1998 to his death in 2017.
+Lee Hsin (李新; 16 July 1953 – 28 September 2017) was a Taiwanese politician who served on the Taipei City Council from 1998 until his death in 2017.
 He could speak fluent Mandarin Chinese and Hokkien.

 Political career

 In 1993, he followed Yok Mu-ming from the Kuomintang to the New Party.
 In 1996, Lee was elected to the National Assembly.
 Lee joined the 2006 campaign led by Shih Ming-teh which attempted to force the resignation of President Chen Shui-bian.
 In 2008, he rejoined to the Kuomintang.

 In 2015, Lee expressed interest in running for the Kuomintang chairmanship, but his candidacy, and that of four others, was rejected.

 2016 KMT chairmanship election

 The next year, he launched another bid for the party leadership, finishing third in a field of four candidates with 7,604 votes.

 He was a member of both the New Party and People First Party, and later joined the Kuomintang.